Estate Planning Strategies to Reduce Estate Taxes

 Creating a family-limited partnership is one of the best ways to protect your assets and transfer them to your children.
 Essentially, you will make your family members limited partners in your estate.
 You will still be in control, your family will have limited liability, and you can transfer assets to them over time.

 In a family-limited partnership, the partners will not be taxed.
 Your family will own stock in your company or will become partial owners of the estate.
 Then, when the time comes for them to inherit your full estate, that estate will be smaller because they will already be minority owners.
 Because the estate is smaller, the tax implications will not be as burdensome.
-This process can seem complicated, but Johnson May has an abundance of experience to help you determine the best strategy for your specific situation.
+This process can seem complicated, but experienced attorneys are available to help you determine the best strategy for your specific situation.

 An irrevocable trust differs from a regular trust because once put into place, it cannot be amended or altered.
 There are many different types of irrevocable trusts, including life insurance trusts, charitable trusts, spendthrift trusts, honorary trusts, and self-declaration trusts.